 An Ambitious Plan Reshapes TUC

 TUC was constantly changing to address the changing needs of students at the university.
-By order of President at the time, Joseph Steger, the Mainstreet Project was started in 1984 to create a connection between the interior and exterior elements of campus.
+By order of President at the time, Joseph Steger, the MainStreet Project was started in 1984 to create a connection between the interior and exterior elements of campus.
 During this time, four buildings were under construction leaving campus with a void for some time.
 The buildings under construction were the Center for Enrollment Services (now named University Pavilion), Tangemen University Center, Student Recreation Center (now Campus Recreation Center), and Student Life Building (now Steger Student Life Center or SSLC).
 Tents took the place of these centers as construction was completed.
 This alternative was not unusual for UC as the implementation of tents were used to bivouac soldiers in front of Baldwin Hall during WWII.

 Under the leadership of President Steger, UC made strides in creating an environment where students stuck around campus for their after-school socialization with Tangeman University Center at the heart of it all.
-When TUC closed for its most recent renovation in 2001, it breathed new life to campus when it reopened in 2004.
+TUC closed for its most recent renovation in 2001, but it breathed new life to campus when it reopened in 2004.
 Maintaining around 67% of its original exterior, and adding 40,000 square feet, the new and improved Tangeman University Center was booming with life with the addition of a glass-top roof, 90-foot atrium, the UC Bookstore, movie theatre, food court, and 20 new meeting spaces for students.

 TUC Stands the Test of Time